mjwgeek/USRP2M17-Selector/README.md

        sudo visudo

-     Add the following lines at the end
+     Add the following lines at the end for AllstarLink

        www-data ALL=(ALL) NOPASSWD: /var/www/html/m17/update_usrp2m17.sh

        www-data ALL=(ALL) NOPASSWD: /bin/systemctl restart usrp2m17

+     Add the following lines at the end for HamVOIP

+       http ALL=(ALL) NOPASSWD: /bin/systemctl restart usrp2m17

+       http ALL=(ALL) NOPASSWD: /var/www/html/m17/update_usrp2m17.sh

      Save and exit (Ctrl+x, hit enter, Ctrl+o)